 - Gheens Science Hall & Rauch Planetarium

 The UofL's athletic programs have earned national acclaim, including two NCAA Division I men's basketball championships in the 1980s.
 During "The Year of the Cardinal," in 2013, the Louisville Cardinals became the first university ever to win a BCS Bowl game, place both Men's and Women's Basketball teams in the NCAA Final Four and reach the College World Series.
 In 2014, the school officially joined the Atlantic Coast Conference (ACC).

-Under the leadership of its 17th president, James R. Ramsey, the University of Louisville has become known especially for teaching, research and service.
-With an enrollment of 22,529, its academic programs attract students from every state and all over the world.
+The University of Louisville has become known especially for teaching, research and service.
+With an enrollment of more than 22,000, its academic programs attract students from every state and all over the world.
 It is well positioned to fulfill the mission assigned to it by the state legislature to become "a premier, nationally-recognized metropolitan research university."

-Learn more on how the University of Louisville is growing and making a difference.
+Learn more about how the University of Louisville is growing and making a difference.